Radiology Archives Office

 Please be aware that an incomplete form or missing documents may cause processing delays or the inability to process your request entirely.

-Some radiology reports may also be accessed through the TRICARE Online Patient Portal or by contacting the Medical Records Office at the nearest Military Treatment Facility (MTF).
+Some radiology reports may also be accessed through the MHS GENESIS Patient Portal or by contacting the Medical Records Office at the nearest Military Treatment Facility (MTF).

 Copying a DoD ID Card is authorized for Health Care purposes, and when being used to perform official government business (DoD instruction 1000.13)

 Current authorized DoD and VA ID cards should contain a ten (10) digit identification number that is unique to the individual.
 This ten (10) digit number is the same number used for both the DoD and VA systems, however this number may be referred to by different names.

 Starting May 7, 2025, all people submitting a State Issued ID Card for identification must present with a REAL ID Card as defined by the REAL ID Act, passed by Congress in 2005.
 Learn more information about the REAL ID Card.

 Note: Expired ID cards are not valid, and will not be accepted as proof of identity.